stebaker92/mermaid-diagram-web/README.md

 ## Development & Contribution
-To run this project, just run `npx http-server-spa .`
+To run this project, clone the repo and run `npx http-server-spa .`